0ff1ane/logbook-entry/README.md

  * Includes simple register/signup with session-based django_auth
  * Uses `@hey-api/openapi-ts` to generate client for frontend based on OpenAPI schema
  * Uses React-Query on the frontend which uses the generated clients
+ * Uses Mantine for UI

 ## Setup
   * Clone this repo
   * Backend setup
     * Dependencies are in pyproject.toml.
-Install using `poetry` or `uv`
+Install using `uv`
     * Edit the settings.py file with your DB credentials
-    * Run `poetry run python manage.py migrate` or `uv run python manage.py migrate` to run migrations
+    * Run `uv run python manage.py migrate` to run migrations
-    * Run the server with `poetry run python manage.py runserver` or `uv run python manage.py runserver` depending on what you use
+    * Run the server with `uv run python manage.py runserver` depending on what you use
     * Visit http://localhost:8000/api/docs for the Django-Ninja OpenAPI playground
   * Frontend setup
     * Go to `./frontend` directory
     * Run `npm install`
     * Run `npm run typegen` to generate the client calls from the OpenAPI schema(make sure django server is running)
     * Run `npm run dev`
-  * Visit http://localhost:8000 to see a simple Login/Register page with Todo app tied to the backend and DB
+  * Visit http://localhost:8000 to see a simple Login/Register page with LogBook app tied to the backend and DB
+  * After registering, you can create Logbook entries
+  * After creating a Logbook, you can hover on time-slots on the time chart to add status/time/remarks
+  * The first entry __has__ to be `ON_DUTY`
+  * Entries added will show up as a red dot on the time chart
+  * The chart will show lines between subsequent changes in driver status
+  * You cannot add the same status consecutively, i.e the next status has to be different from the latest one
+  * Hovering on the added entries will show cards with the status/time/remark of that entry(red dot)
+  * The right side will automatically show total hours spent on each status

 ## References